shivampaw/UltimateCRM/readme.md

 # UltimateCRM
-A quick and easy way to manage your clients, invoices and projects!
+A quick and easy way to manage your clients, invoices and projects all on one web application made with Laravel!

 Master: [![Build Status](https://travis-ci.org/shivampaw/UltimateCRM.svg?branch=master)](https://travis-ci.org/shivampaw/UltimateCRM)